hellmrf/juliaunit/README.md

-# `juliaunit`
+# juliaunit

 LaTeX package to integrate Julia units and calculations (almost) seamlessly.

-> This package has a long work until it first stable release, so use by your risk.
+> This package has a long work until it first stable release, so use it by your own risk.

 ## Features